Despite popular belief, the TikTok algorithm isn’t a total mystery. This post explains how TikTok ranks content and ways brands can “beat” the...

 Again, the most “relevant” videos on a tag are often the ones with the most engagement.

-5 Ways to Boost Your TikTok Search Presence
+5 Ways to Improve Your TikTok Search Presence and Rank for Relevant Terms

 To wrap things up, let’s review a few tips and best practices for brands that want to improve their TikTok SEO.